 - Clarify ways champions can participate in these solutions

 - Determine the basic structure and draft an SPP idea that can be prototyped

 - Learn how to integrate your SPP into your overall event strategy

 Don't come alone, register your team today!
 Invite executive directors, board members, development staff, volunteer coordinators and anyone who will be involved in the future work of your ministry.

 Featuring - Kevin Whitman

-Kevin Whitman is the Area Director for Mission Increase Oregon, coming with 30 years of experience in the nonprofit sector, including both church and parachurch organizations.
+Kevin is a consultant for Mission Accelerate.
+Prior to joining the team at MA, Kevin served as the Oregon Area Director for Mission Increase, serving over 200 non-profit organizations in the greater Portland/Vancouver area.
+He has over 30 years of experience in the nonprofit sector including both church and parachurch organizations.
 He has enjoyed working in development, administration, education, communications, missions, and pastoral roles.
-His passion is to train and develop leaders, helping them thrive in their individual areas of strength.
-He received a Bachelor of Arts in Biblical Education from Life Pacific College, and pursued his MBA from Azusa Pacific University.
-Kevin lives in Clackamas with his wife, Kim, and their three children.
+He received a Bachelor of Arts Life Pacific University and pursued his MBA from Azusa Pacific University.
+Kevin lives in Clackamas, OR with his wife, Kim, and their three children.